Get an annual AARP membership for only $9. Offer ends 12/11.

 What Is Chinese-Speaking Senior Living?

-In addition to addressing health care needs, Chinese-speaking senior living facilities also focus on cultural care as well.
-Whether it’s how the building is designed, to activities offered, to even the menus, Chinese culture remains front and center.
+In addition to addressing health care needs, Chinese-speaking senior living facilities also focus on cultural care, as well.
+Chinese culture remains front and center, whether it’s how the building is designed, to the activities offered, or even the menus.

 Common features of Chinese senior living communities include: